Overview of the International Trade Administration Support for Cybersecurity Companies

 - The increased digitization of economies has expanded the surface for cyberattacks creating additional awareness and need for cybersecurity products and services.

-- In 2019, the United States exported approximately $517 billion worth of ICT services and potentially ICT-enabled services.
-Of the $517 billion total, Canada accounted for approximately $38 billion, Asia-Pacific for $124 billion and Europe for $245 billion.
+- In 2020, the United States exported approximately $520 billion worth of ICT services and potentially ICT-enabled services.
+Of the $520 billion total, Canada accounted for approximately $39 billion, Asia-Pacific for $122 billion, and Europe for $247 billion.

 - U.S. cybersecurity service providers are top innovation and market leaders with significant international market share, brand recognition, and expertise.
-According to Cybercrime Magazine, 113 of the top 2020 150 hot cyber companies have their headquarters in the United States.
-Increased need for cybersecurity services will continue to offer international opportunities for U.S. cybersecurity service providers because as digitization continues, so does the exposure to cyber attacks.
+According to Cybercrime Magazine, 118 of the top 2021 150 hot cyber companies have their headquarters in the United States.
+Increased need for cybersecurity services will continue to offer international opportunities for U.S. cybersecurity service providers because as digitization continues, so does the exposure to cyber-attacks.

 International Trade Administration Resources

-Our analysts and industry specialist work to eliminate trade barriers and promote best regulatory practices that enable innovation and economic growth through increased U.S. exports and foreign investment in the United States.
+Our analysts and industry specialists work to eliminate trade barriers and promote best regulatory practices that enable innovation and economic growth through increased U.S. exports and foreign investment in the United States.

 Industry & Analysis Trade Policy Expert